StephenDev0/StikJIT/README.md

 # StikJIT

 An iOS XCFramework that enables JIT for another process over the device's RSD tunnel.
-Based on StikDebug.

 A separate process (e.g. an app extension) attaches a debugserver to the target by PID, marks its JIT memory executable, then detaches.
 It is self-contained: the idevice FFI and `universal.js` are bundled inside.
 The target must carry the `get-task-allow` entitlement.